Chinese social media giant WeChat shuts LGBT accounts

 WeChat's operator, Tencent Holding Ltd., confirmed it received an email seeking comment but didn't immediately respond.

 The Communist Party decriminalized homosexuality in 1997, but gay, lesbian, bisexual, transsexual and other sexual minorities still face discrimination.
-There is more public discussion of such issues, but authorities have blocked some LGBT activities.
+While there is more public discussion of such issues, some LGBT activities have been blocked by authorities.

 The official attitude is increasingly strict, the founder of the LGBT group said.

-Contents of the WeChat accounts, which included personal stories and photos of group events, were erased, according to the group founder.
+Contents of the WeChat accounts, which included personal stories and photos of group events, were erased, according to the group's founder.

 The former operator of a different group for university students, who asked not to be identified for fear of retaliation, called the step a devastating blow.